robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ### 1. How Humans Act

-=-> lnkd.in/dAgWzv-t
+- L'etica della vita nella guida autonoma &nbsp; [html](https://robang74.github.io/roberto-a-foglietta/html/linkedin/letica-della-vita-nella-guida-autonoma-roberto-a-foglietta.html) &nbsp; [lkdn](https://www.linkedin.com/pulse/letica-della-vita-nella-guida-autonoma-roberto-a-foglietta/) &nbsp; (2018-11-05)

 Regarding instinctive choices in dangerous situations, it's important to remember that adrenaline surges sideline the cortex in decision-making, giving almost exclusive priority to the hypothalamus.
 This process is almost instantaneous, on a human time scale, and excludes all higher and secondary cognitive functions.

 ### 2. What AI can ponderate

-=-> lnkd.in/dWqjVZj6
+- The AI automotive crash dilemma &nbsp; [git](https://github.com/robang74/roberto-a-foglietta/blob/main/pdf.todo/184-The_AI_automotive_crash_dilemma.pdf) &nbsp; [pdf](https://raw.githubusercontent.com/robang74/roberto-a-foglietta/refs/heads/main/pdf.todo/184-The_AI_automotive_crash_dilemma.pdf) &nbsp; (2018-04-06)

-There are several ways to take a decision in such a scenario, all of them are about minising the value of a multivariable function (aka local minimum in a field): lives lost, car occupants damage, insurance damage to pay (!!), minimise the action (physic), save the President (!!).
+There are several ways to take a decision in such a scenario, all of them are about minising the value of a multivariable function (aka local minimum in a field):

+- number of lives lost,
+- car occupants damage,
+- insurance damage to pay (!!),
+- minimise the action (physic),
+- save the President (!!).

-Does every life worth the same?
+Is every life worth the same?
 Nope, it is harsh to admit and hard to negate.
-Moreover, it is highly hypocrite thinking that a company could sell cars keen to kill the occupants.
+Moreover, it is highly hypocritical to think that a company could sell cars keen to kill the occupants.

 ...